Stephen Foster: Music

 Foster grew up in Lawrenceville, now a neighborhood of Pittsburgh, where many European immigrants had settled and were accustomed to hearing the music of the Italian, Scots-Irish, and German residents.
 He composed his first song when he was 14 and entitled it the "Tioga Waltz".
 The first song that he had published was "Open thy Lattice Love" (1844).
 He wrote songs in support of drinking, such as "My Wife Is a Most Knowing Woman", "Mr. and Mrs. Brown", and "When the Bowl Goes Round", while also composing temperance songs such as "Comrades Fill No Glass for Me" or "The Wife".

 Foster also authored many church hymns, although the inclusion of his hymns in hymnals ended by 1910.
 Some of the hymns are "Seek and ye shall find", "All around is bright and fair, While we work for Jesus", and "Blame not those who weep and sigh".
-Several rare Civil War-era hymns by Foster were performed by The Old Stoughton Musical Society Chorus, including "The Pure, The Bright, The Beautiful", "Over The River", "Give Us This Day", and "What Shall The Harvest Be?"
-He arranged many works by Mozart, Beethoven, Donizetti, Lanner, Weber and Schubert for flute and guitar.
+Several rare Civil War-era hymns by Foster were performed by The Old Stoughton Musical Society Chorus, including "The Pure, The Bright, The Beautiful", "Over The River", "Give Us This Day", and "What Shall The Harvest Be?".
+He also arranged many works by Mozart, Beethoven, Donizetti, Lanner, Weber and Schubert for flute and guitar.

 Foster usually sent his handwritten scores directly to his publishers.
 The publishers kept the sheet music manuscripts and did not give them to libraries nor return them to his heirs.
 Some of his original, hand-written scores were bought and put into private collections and the Library of Congress.

 Popular songs

 "My Old Kentucky Home" is the official state song of Kentucky, adopted by the General Assembly on March 19, 1928.

 Foster's songs, lyrics, and melodies have often been altered by publishers and performers.

 In 1957 Ray Charles released a version of "Old Folks at Home" that was titled "Swanee River Rock (Talkin’ ’Bout That River)", which became his first pop hit that November.

 In the 2000s "Old Folks at Home", designated the official state song of Florida in 1935, came under attack for what some regarded as offensive terms in the song's lyrics.
 Changes were made to them with the approval of the Stephen Foster Memorial.
 The modified song was kept as the official state song, while "Florida (Where the Sawgrass Meets the Sky)" was added as the state anthem.

-A 1974 published collection of Stephen Foster's popular songs was edited by musicologist Richard Jackson.
+A 1974 published collection, Stephen Foster Song Book; Original Sheet Music of 40 Songs (New York : Dover Publications, Inc.), of Stephen Foster's popular songs was edited by musicologist Richard Jackson.